django-cms/django-classy-tags/docs/reference.rst

     useful for 'as varname' arguments.
 Note that quotation marks around the argument will be removed if there are any.

+    .. attribute:: value_class

+        The class to be used to wrap the value in.
+Defaults to :class:`classytags.values.StringValue.`

     .. method:: get_default()

         Returns the default value for this argument